w3c/i18n-activity/.github/ISSUE_TEMPLATE/create-a-tracker.md

   -  ...LREQ label(s) there should be one or more
   - SPEC-TYPE-ISSUE label (dark green background) should be there
   - TYPE-INFO-REQUEST label (red background) if this is a WG-issue that constitutes a request for script/language expert advice
+  - i:... label(s) to indicate the Language Enablement Index category

 - Delete these instructions before saving the comment.